 The section is also a venue for training pre-doctoral students.
 Dr. Wetzler mentors pre-doctoral students in their laboratories, and teach courses in the Department of Microbiology and the BU Goldman School of Dental Medicine.

 Teaching and mentoring is also provided for Master degree candidates in the Graduate School of Medical Sciences by Drs.
 Ingalls and Madico.

 Much teaching occurs during the course of clinical care in the outpatient and inpatient venues, and during related clinical conferences.
 Our clinical faculty provides this teaching.
 We have many superb teachers in our section, including Dr. Philip Carling, Dr. Tamar Barlam, who created a summer lecture series for ID fellows, meets biweekly with fellows to discuss antibiotic-related issues, and lectures on antibiotic use and pharmacology to BU medical students and residents, and Dr. Carol Sulis, who mentors medical students in physical diagnosis and clinical problem solving and is advisor to 19 students, among many other teaching activities.

 Our VABHS faculty is heavily involved in teaching activities.
 Dr. David Thornton is Associate Program Director for the BU Internal Medicine Residency Program in charge of VA rotations.
 He also teaches and precepts BU medical students rotating through the VA for their third year clerkships, and precepts BU ID fellows rotating through the VA on consult service and in the HIV clinic.
 Dr. Serrao teaches during inpatient and outpatient care in the HIV clinic, and also directs the introduction to clinical medicine course at the VABHS.

-Dr. Sugar continues to precept medical students and fellows doing rotations at Cape Cod Hospital.
+Dr. Sagar continues to precept medical students and fellows doing rotations at Cape Cod Hospital.